Repair and Leasing Scheme (RLS) – Frequently Asked Questions

 • No advertising costs

-Tenant Management Local authority / AHB is the landlord Property owner is the landlord
+Tenant management Local authority / AHB is the landlord Property owner is the landlord

-Maintenance Local authority / AHB responsibility Property owner’s responsibility
+Internal maintenance Local authority / AHB responsibility Property owner’s responsibility

-5. What is the minimum standard required?
+1. What is the minimum standard required?

 Each local authority will set out its own specific requirements for properties.
 However, the following will apply in all areas:

-6. What is the role of Approved Housing Bodies (AHBs)?
+1. What is the role of Approved Housing Bodies (AHBs)?

 Approved Housing Bodies (AHBs) work with local authorities and property owners by both identifying properties and working with property owners to bring the properties up to the required standard.